Top 10 Data Analysis Tools Every Analyst Should Use

 Primary use: Data transformation and modeling.

-dbt is a favorite among data engineers and analysts who want cleaner pipelines.
+dbt is a staple among data engineers and analysts who want cleaner pipelines.
 It ensures BI dashboards rely on accurate, consistent inputs.

 Best features: